 Along with the environmental impact, there’s also been a negative social impact.

 When the air and water are polluted, those are not just environmental issues – they are public health issues for the people who will breathe that air and drink that water.
 When development expands into isolated areas, the effects go beyond just the loss of forests and habitat destruction – it’s a cultural issue for indigenous people who may lose their traditional way of life.
 When oil spills occur, the effects aren’t limited to the loss of animal life and damage to ecosystems – they are a blow to local communities and people whose livelihoods are threatened.

-Beyond this, it takes into consideration the environmental impact as a result of business operations (such as its use of energy and water) and its social impact as well (such as its treatment of employees and people in the local community).
+This is why the triple bottom line has emerged as an important concept in sustainable business: it takes into account that every business needs to be financially profitable – the traditional “bottom line” of business – along with the environmental impact as a result of business operations (such as its use of energy and water) and its social impact as well (such as its treatment of employees and people in the local community).

 These are just a few examples, but they illustrate why there is a strong business case to be made for sustainability.

 Conserving resources by making changes such as upgrading your lights and toilets saves important natural resources and also saves you money.
 Cutting back on paper usage also saves resources and can result in significant cost savings – in fact, switching to double-sided printing on your copy machine will yield an instant 50% reduction in your paper costs.